STRML/react-router-component/README.md

 ## Compatibility

-Compatible with React 0.10 and 0.11.
-Support for 0.12 is experimental.
-See the [branch](https://github.com/STRML/react-router-component/tree/react-0.12).
+Compatible with React 0.12.
+Older versions work with older versions of React, see the commit log.

 See [docs][] for the usage.